Michael Martin (Neighbours): Reception

 Writing for The Guardian, Richard Arnold branded the character "sicko Micko" and said he "wreaks havoc" when he "turns up to bring an Amityville touch to the Robinson household".
+A Hull Daily Mail critic noted that Michael's arrival filled Julie "with foreboding – with good reason."
+Similarly, Tim Davey of the Bristol Evening Post dubbed the character a "sneaky, evil teenager" following his attempts to kill Julie.
+Reviewing his exit episode, Davey stated "And stand by for the departure of the evil Michael from Ramsay Street.
+It'll be a relief to see this chap disappear – but watch out for one dramatic parting gesture!"

 Ausculture placed Michael at number ten on their Top Ten Aussie Soap Villains list.
 They said "Michael Martin was a troubled teen.
 He bullied his half-sister Hannah (fair enough, I reckon), tried to kill his stepmother Julie Martin (hang on, that sounds fair enough too!), forced Toby Mangel to help him win money on the horses, and nearly knocked up Danni Stark!
 In the scheme of Neighbours teenagers, this makes him the Charles Manson of Ramsay Street."

 Heckler Spray included Michael in their list of "The Best Ever Mid-90s Neighbours Characters".
 Of Michael they said "Michael Martin was nothing short of pure evil, playing the angelic son on his return from boarding school, while simultaneously turning hated stepmum (and weird guilty pleasure) Julie into an alcoholic, and convincing everyone she had gone mad.
 Michael was one of Neighbours few convincing bad guys, who probably arbitrarily converted to being good at a later date."
 Adam Beresford from HuffPost branded Michael the show's "demon child".

+In a Time Out feature profiling "best soap opera moments", British playwright Robin French chose Michael terrorising Julie as the most memorable.
+He recalled that it was his "favourite storyline" and branded Michael a "teen villain" who had "frightening poise and unflinching nerve" as he tormented Julie.
+He added that it was clever because the audience hated Julie, so they "were perversely egging him on".